 There are soft landscaping options that can help to achieve this.
 The bulk of this is achieved through hard landscaping.

-From an urban planning perspective, hardscapes can include very large features.
+From an urban planning perspective, Hardscapes can include very large features.
 Examples are paved roads, driveways or fountains, and even small pools or ponds that do not exceed a certain safe height.
-Most water features are hardscapes because they require a barrier to retain the water, instead of letting it drain into the surrounding soil.
+Most water features are Hardscapes because they require a barrier to retain the water, instead of letting it drain into the surrounding soil.

 Hardscaping allows the erection of man-made landscaping features that would otherwise be impossible due to soil erosion.
 This includes some that compensate for large amounts of human traffic that would cause wear on bare earth or grass.
 For example, sheer vertical features are possible.

-Without nearby bare soil, or natural drainage channels, swales or culverts, hardscape with an impervious surface requires artificial methods of drainage or surface runoff to carry off the water that would normally be absorbed into the ground as groundwater and prevent premature wear to itself.
-Lack of capacity, or poorly planned or executed drainage or grading of the surface can cause problems after severe storms or heavy extended periods of rain fall, such as flooding, washout, mud flows, sink holes, accelerated erosion, wet rot to wood elements, drowning of plants trees and shrubs, and even foundation problems to an adjacent home such as cracking the foundation, basement flooding due to water infiltration, and pest infiltration, such as ants and other insects entering through damaged areas.
+Without nearby bare soil, or natural drainage channels, swales or culverts, hardscape with an impervious surface requires artificial methods of drainage or surface runoff to carry off the water that would normally be absorbed into the ground as groundwater and prevent premature wear to it.
+Lack of capacity, or poorly planned or executed drainage or grading of the surface can cause problems after severe storms or heavy extended periods of rainfall, such as flooding, washout, mud flows, sink holes, accelerated erosion, wet rot to wood elements, drowning of plants, trees and shrubs, and even foundation problems to an adjacent home such as cracking the foundation, basement flooding due to water infiltration, and pest infiltration, such as ants and other insects entering through damaged areas.